CloudBytes-Academy/CloudBytes.dev/content/aws/75000000-flask-on-beanstalk.md

 }
 ```

-Then upload the artefacts to the S3 bucket mentioned above by running:
+b) Then upload the artefacts to the S3 bucket mentioned above by running:

 ```bash
 aws s3 cp aws-flask-app.zip s3://<S3 Bucket>/aws-flask-app.zip
 ```

-### Create the Elastic Beanstalk Application
+### 4. Create the Elastic Beanstalk Application

-To create an application run the following command.
+a) To create an application run the following command.

 ```bash
 aws elasticbeanstalk create-application-version \